meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Force Fixed Theme Header

-This option tries to make the header fixed at the top, and arranges the section content accordingly. **Theme Header Selector** option should be given as a Javascript selector. **Theme Header Padding** option sets the section header paddings with respect to header height.
+This option tries to make the header fixed at the top, and arranges the section content accordingly. **Theme Header Selector** option should be given as a JavaScript selector. **Theme Header Padding** option sets the section header paddings with respect to header height.

 If you are designing your theme header using Elementor sections, or added your header inside a section, enable **Is Header a Section?** option.